fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricServiceGroupDescription.md

 ```

 ## DESCRIPTION
 The **Get-ServiceFabricServiceGroupDescription** cmdlet gets the Service Fabric service group description of a service that is running.
+A service group is a group defined by the user.
+Services that are part of a group would be placed on the same node.

+To create a new group use [New-ServiceFabricServiceGroup](./New-ServiceFabricServiceGroup.md) cmdlet.
+To update a service group use [Update-ServiceFabricServiceGroup](./Update-ServiceFabricServiceGroup.md) cmdlet.
+To remove a service group use [Remove-ServiceFabricServiceGroup](./Remove-ServiceFabricServiceGroup.md) cmdlet.

 Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.